bluesky-social/atproto-website/src/app/[locale]/guides/account-migration/bailey-notes.md

 # Points covered not in the guide
 - Maybe talk about how there are multiple accounts but one identity?
 - Talk about how the whole process does not have to be done now.
 I talk about how you can bail but prob need more
+- Talk about how an account can be created with a signed verification token as well
+- Talk about how a repo can be reuploaded.

+# Repo notes
+- The since flag import does work
+- "Failed to fetch" I assume it's the connection being dropped at the PDS level
+- In a web browser this can appear as a CORS error

 # still to be done
-- Talk about how a repo can be reuploaded.

-- Talk about how an account can be created with a signed verification token as well
 - Talk about client vs server
 - Talk about blob upload rate limits, explain how those show on headers and what they are
 - Talk about upload fails because of ram, and cors (will need to check this)